elem-app/spaceport/docs/Guides.md

 #### Missing `T.use()`

-Spaceport may fail to generate a "USE" bullet point in the executable spec, and subsequently miss out on the `T.use()` call during transpilation.
+Spaceport may fail to generate a "USE" bullet point in the testable spec, and subsequently miss out on the `T.use()` call during transpilation.
 If you see an error message saying "No subject provided" or "Operation x not found on handle", it is likely that a `T.use()` call should be added before the failed statement.

 #### Incorrect relative paths